stonemjs/docs/src/docs/architecture/providers.md

 You may wonder: why not allow raw functions?

-Because the provider system is lifecycle-aware — and lifecycle awareness requires structure.
+Because the provider system is lifecycle-aware, and lifecycle awareness requires structure.
 A plain function can’t express `register`, `boot`, or hooks reliably.
 So to stay coherent with the Continuum, Stone.js only accepts **class-based** and **factory-based** variants.
 :::